huntdatacenter/docs/docs/working-in-your-lab/workbench/troubleshooting.md

 # Workbench troubleshooting

 **Unfortunately, sometimes things don't work as intended.
-Here is a collect of issues you might encounter in your workbench.
+Here is a collect of issues you might encounter in your Workbench.
 Contact us if you are still stuck after reading up.**

 [[toc]]

 ::: tip

-See our [workbench FAQ](/working-in-your-lab/workbench/faq/) for general questions about the workbench..
+See our [Workbench FAQ](/working-in-your-lab/workbench/faq/) for general questions about Workbench.

 :::